 Underage DUI Cases in Fairfax, Fauquier & Prince William County

 In Virginia, it is against the law for anyone under the age of 21 to drive with a BAC (blood alcohol concentration) of 0.02 or higher.
 This is a class 1 misdemeanor, which means it is the most serious type of misdemeanor.
-If you were stopped by an officer while driving alone or with friends and subjected to a field sobriety test and then arrested for DUI, it is vital that you obtain the assistance of a Virginia DUI attorney from the Law Offices of Michael A. Pignone as soon as possible.
+If you were stopped by an officer while driving alone or with friends and subjected to a field sobriety test and then arrested for DUI, it is vital that you obtain the assistance of a Virginia underage DUI lawyer from the Law Offices of Michael A. Pignone as soon as possible.

 We are devoted to the defense of young people who are facing the consequences of a DUI charge.
 We know how to defend charges, and the firm knows how to help you.
-The firm’s Manassas, Virginia DUI attorney is zealous in fighting for any advantage for underage clients and is prepared to evaluate your situation and advise you of the various options that could help.
+The firm’s Manassas, Virginia underage DUI attorney is zealous in fighting for any advantage for underage clients and is prepared to evaluate your situation and advise you of the various options that could help.